-Applications for the initial purchase and all subsequent purchases of Shares must be made using a completed buy Shares form.
+Applications for the initial purchase may, (and all subsequent purchases of Shares will), require a buy Shares form to be completed.
 By completing the form, the Applicant/Shareholder will confirm that they have received, read and understood the Key Information Document.
 Appropriate payment must be made by bank transfer by the Dealing Deadline or by opting to debit a CBF Church of England Deposit Fund account in the Shareholder's name or their nominee at the same time as the submission of the buy Shares form.